ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 1: first edit the supplied text file named "RM-Python-config.ini".
 This can be done using the Windows NotePad app.
 The file contains options and required configuration settings.

-2: Double click the TestExternalFiles file.
+2: Double click the GroupFromSQLs.py file.
 This momentarily displays the black command console window and at the same time, generates the report text file.
-   (7,000 media files requires about 3 seconds run time for 4 features turned on without hash file.
-    Generating a hash file for 7,000 files takes about a minute.)

-3  Open the Report text file in Notepad.
-The file will contain the report results.

 ======================================================================